santiguerrer/santiguerrer/README.md

 #Projects Portfolio

 Welcome!
-This repository contains a collection of personal and academic projects that showcase my skills, interests, and growth as a developer.
-These projects were created to build experience, explore new technologies, and prepare for internships in the tech industry.
+This repository contains a collection of personal and academic projects that showcase my skills, interests, and growth as a cybersecurity graduate.
+These projects were created to build experience, explore new technologies, and prepare for jobs in the tech industry.

 ## About Me